akash720/learning/ml_and_dl_questions.md

 * Using different subsets of the data for training.
 This is called bagging.
 * Giving a different weight to each of the samples of the training set.
 If this is done iteratively, weighting the samples according to the errors of the ensemble, it’s called boosting.

 ### 27. What is regularization?
-Can you give some examples of regularization techniques?
+Give some examples of regularization techniques.
 Regularization is any technique that aims to improve the validation score, sometimes at the cost of reducing the training score.

 Some regularization techniques:
 * L1 tries to minimize the absolute value of the parameters of the model.
 It produces sparse parameters.
 * L2 tries to minimize the square value of the parameters of the model.
 It produces parameters with small values.
-* Dropout is a technique applied to neural networks that randomly sets some of the neurons’ outputs to zero during training.
-This forces the network to learn better representations of the data by preventing complex interactions between the neurons: Each neuron needs to learn useful features.
+* Dropout is a technique applied to neural networks that randomly sets some of the neurons' output to zero during training.
+This forces the network to learn better representations of the data by preventing complex interactions between the neurons.
 * Early stopping will stop training when the validation score stops improving, even when the training score may be improving.
 This prevents overfitting on the training dataset.

 The standard way to avoid overfitting is called __L2 regularization__.
 It consists of appropriately modifying your cost function, from: